khongcodes/kh-illus-pofo/README.md

-## Work-in-Progress
+## KHong Draws - Illustration Portfolio

-This is a work in progress rebuild of my old squarespace illustration portfolio.
+This is a rebuild of my old squarespace illustration portfolio.
+The web app features mobile-responsive views and accessible tabbing.
+All images have an alt attribute (though the usefulness of an art portfolio app to someone who would access the alt attribute may be questionable).

+This front-end web app was built with React-TypeScript and SASS, and deployed on AWS S3.

-Screenshots of my wireframing and prototyping in Figma below
+Screenshots of my wireframing and prototyping in Figma below:
 ![](https://i.imgur.com/EjJX6jd.png)
 ![](https://i.imgur.com/B5JMbeR.png)